MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-public-preview-apps.md

 Here are the requirements you'll need to meet in order to distribute Remote Assist throughout your organization:

 * **HoloLens, with RS4 build**: The HoloLens RS4 build will become publicly available at the same time as the modern workplace apps.
-There are two ways to ensure your HoloLen device has the required build:
+There are two ways to ensure your HoloLens device has the required build:
-  * On May 22, update the HoloLens device
+  * On May 22, update the HoloLens operating system.
-  * Download Insider Preview builds.
+  * Get started testing out the RS4 build in advance of May 22.
+See [HoloLens RS4 Preview](https://docs.microsoft.com/en-us/windows/mixed-reality/hololens-rs4-preview) for more information about the preview, and how it will impact your HoloLens device.
 * **Azure Active Directory (Azure AD)**: required for app distribution.
 See [Get started with Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/get-started-azure-ad) to learn more about Azure AD and licensing users.
 * **Microsoft Teams**: Microsoft Teams is the backbone that facilitates communication in Remote Assist.
 All devices that will make calls to the HoloLens will need to have Microsoft Teams installed.
 * **Microsoft Office 365**: Because Microsoft Teams is part of Office 365, all users who will make calls from their PC/phone to the HoloLens will need an Office 365 license.
 See [Office 365 licensing for Microsoft Teams](https://docs.microsoft.com/en-us/MicrosoftTeams/office-365-licensing) to learn more.